Freesat satellite receivers - Spain, operational differences

 Whilst the 8 day program guide is useful, there are issues around this that do operate differently in Spain & need to be taken into consideration.

 Freesat epg is not all of free to air channels receivable.
 On Freesat's program guide there are 150 channels, on free to air over 250.
-Whilst all the main ones are on the Freesat guide, you are missing a degree of content when using the Freesat branded guide.
+Whilst all the main ones are on the Freesat guide, you are missing a number of channels when using the Freesat branded guide.

-BBC iplayer is geographically locked, so this will not function in Spain on a Freesat satellite receiver.
-You can receive these type of catch up services in Spain, on other satellite receivers
+BBC iplayer, ITV player and other catch up type services are geographically locked, so this will not function in Spain on a Freesat satellite receiver, outside of the UK.
+To receive these type of catch up services in Spain generally requires a VPN router / service, which makes the hardware believe it is the UK.

 The Freesat program guide is similar to Sky's - this is a separate signal distributed to pick up this guide.
 If the specific datastream is weak for the program guide, then the receiver will not allow you to scan channels in, nor will the receiver function correctly.
 This does sometimes affect users of Sky boxes - depending on dish size & location.
 Currently the epg frequency of Freesat is o.k - however if this changes (this is possible as there are changes with frequencies & a new satellite launch shortly), then it is possible that this will cause an issue with the receiver.
 Whilst this is not a current issue, in terms of longevity of useage of equipment - it is an example of a small change in the UK can affect a piece of equipment being used in Spain.